na-na-hi/renget/archive/ponyxl_loras_n_stuff.md

 https://files.catbox.moe/amb4x8.safetensors shuz_ requires activation prompt of shuz and helps to put 3d in the negatives https://files.catbox.moe/a0rftx.safetensors kazutake_hazano https://files.catbox.moe/bxoljw.safetensors fujou_joshi
+https://files.catbox.moe/cbrvwe.safetensors millefeuille helps to put monochrome and greyscale in the negatives https://files.catbox.moe/sc7pis.safetensors tottotenero add text and speech bubble to the negative and maybe some quality tags to the positive prompt and it should stop it from generating text
 These are resized version of the LoRAs below so they fit on catbox and will thus download automatically with the powershell script, I didn't test them after resizing so can't comment on quality loss. https://files.catbox.moe/jtgi98.safetensors kezime https://files.catbox.moe/pr6abi.safetensors menma